meatnordrink/uplift-blog/_posts/2020-03-16-giving-your-therapist-feedback.md

 If you're just beginning, it's good to establish practices that work for you early.
 If it's someone you've been seeing for a while, it's all the more worthwhile to preserve the relationship you've built by keeping it open and honest about what works for you.

 ## What to Share with Your Therapist
 Your therapist may already have a time and method for you to give feedback.
-If not, here are some things that might be productive to share with your therapist.
+If not, here are some things to ask yourself that might lead to productive topics to bring up with your therapist.
 - How do you feel about the progress of your therapy, and the issues you initially came to therapy to address?
 - How do you feel about the therapist's performance? (e.g., Do they listen well?
 Do they explain themselves clearly?
 Do they arrive to your appointments on time?)
 - How do you feel about your relationship to your therapist? (e.g. Do you feel comfortable and safe sharing?
 Do you feel judged?
 How do you deal with disagreements?)